 The widespread effects of the COVID-19 pandemic have disrupted many social and economic areas of business and life.
 For manufacturers with production facilities in other countries, the imposed travel restrictions have posed significant problems when it comes to being on-site.

-These limitations have made it even more difficult to debug and address issues on local testing stations.
+These limitations have made it even more challenging to debug and address issues on local testing stations.
 For manufacturers struck by these restrictions, the ability to perform remote monitoring is crucial.

 With many test engineers working from home, a remote tool is immensely useful – allowing them to look at test records in the office, at home, or from an entirely different country.
 All they need is internet access.